bill42362/animate-square/README.md

 # animate-square
-Animator of squares with canvas.",
+Animator of squares with canvas.

 ### Installation
 ```bash